Ruihong-Liu/Final-project_radar_navigation/README.md

 # Final-project_radar_navigation
 Describtion: This paper presents the SimpleCFA model, a neural network that estimates 3D human meshes under challenging conditions such as poor lighting and low visibility environments, including fog and smoke.
 Millimeter-wave (mm-wave) radar signals can penetrate clothing and reflect off the human body.
 Also, mm-Wave has the benefit of detecting the small movement of the human body under high-frequency conditions.This model introduces a method for predicting human meshes using only radar signals as input data.
-Furthermore, the model is designed to work with a single person

-Three files are uploaded.
+Furthermore, the model is designed to work with a single person Three files are uploaded.
 Those are the three versions of the project.

 In these files, Final11_multi_head_attention and Final11_single_head_attention are the one that not cameracalibrated.
 Final11_full_camera calibrated is using the vertices after camera calbration.
 But Final11_full_camera calibrated are still on going, has the problem with ploting meshes

 # Data collection and informations.
+On the server, Datas are under the path /mnt/data-B/Ruihong_radar.
+Within this path.

+DataFinal is all the data donwloaded from BaiDU cloud, DataSet is original ZiP file, DataUsing is 7 peoples data can directly used with data_loader rules.
+DataUsing1 is one complete people data for testing, DataUsing2 are two conplete people data.
+DataUsing3 are one action for each two people, which is the smallest sample to test.

 The unprocessed Radar & RGB-D data is available at:

 link: https://pan.baidu.com/s/1muGqz3sHmNDJU_CWt2aHvA